Get Ugly

 "Get Ugly" is a song by American singer Jason Derulo for his fourth studio album Everything Is 4 (2015).
 It was released as the album's fourth single (third in US markets) on December 15, 2015.
 Derulo co-wrote the song with Jason Evigan, Sean Douglas, and Ricky Reed; the latter is also the producer.
 The track samples "We Got Our Own Thang" by Heavy D & the Boyz from their second studio album Big Tyme.

+Critical reception

+Pitchfork criticized "Get Ugly", calling it: "a brutal attempt to reprise the ubiquitous "Wiggle," though the result is more like "Sexyback" re-imagined under the influence of a half dozen Jaeger bombs."

 Music video

 The music video for the track, directed by Syndrome, premiered via Derulo's YouTube channel on December 14, 2015.
 Allison Bowsher of Much TV channel called it a "good old fashioned dance video" and wrote that it "showcase his talent as a dancer".
 Colin Joyce from Spin wrote that the video "plays like a re-imagining of Lionel Richie's "All Night Long" video".
 Radio.com's Amanda Wicks said that Derulo "shows off some fresh moves by way of slick choreography" throughout the video.